akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 * Provide template functions
 * Listen to, and react to, events emitted by AkashaCMS during processing

-In a config file, plugins are invoked this way:
+In the site config file, plugins are invoked this way:

     plugins: [
         require('akashacms-theme-bootstrap'),